 Remember the trek to Machu Picchu is not a race.
 Even those in the best shape will suffer from altitude sickness if they race to the top of the mountain too quickly.
 Go slow and it’ll give your body time to adjust to the elevation.
 Your healthcare provider may prescribe medication such as Acetazolamide and Dexamethasone to help prevent altitude sickness.
-Start the medicine two days before you get to high altitude and continue to take it while you are at high altitude.
+Start the medicine two days before you get to a high altitude and continue to take it while you are at a high altitude.
 You must remember that this is your holiday and you don’t want to stress out about the possibility of getting sick from it.
 Do everything slowly, drink lots of water, and enjoy the coca tea.
-If anything does happen and you unfortunately get sick, let your guide know right away.
-APPLE GTRAVEL PERU guides are trained to help you get through it.
+If anything happens and you, unfortunately, get sick, let your guide know immediately.
+APPLE TRAVEL PERU guides are trained to help you get through it.

-Also be ready for four seasons.
+Also, be ready for four seasons.
 Treks in the Andes involve various microclimates and you will need to be prepared for each one.
-Layers are always key since they are easy to adjust to different temperature changes.
+Layers are always vital since they easily adjust to different temperature changes.
 Be prepared with a warm packable down jacket since the evening will be cold.

 Every APPLE TRAVEL PERU guide has received training in first aid from a physician.
 We conduct mandatory training every February and every APPLE guide attends.
 When guiding you they’ll have with them a first aid kit for basic medical situations (traveler’s diarrhea, cuts, scrapes, etc.) and oxygen.

 In case something unexpected happens and you feel you can no longer complete the trek they’ll figure out the safest and quickest way off the trail and to a clinic.
-You’ll never be left alone, you’ll have a member of the team escort you every step of the way until safely with a doctor.
-When you’re feeling up to it, we’ll make sure that you still have the chance to visit Machu Picchu and re-connect with your group.
+You’ll never be left alone, you’ll have a member of the team escort you every step of the way until you are safe with a doctor.
+When you’re feeling up to it, we’ll make sure that you still have the chance to visit Machu Picchu and reconnect with your group.
 This way you can finish your trip traveling by train comfortably.

 To protect your travel investment, we highly recommend the purchase of travel insurance.
 Getting travel insurance before you leave home is strongly encouraged and very easy.
 We work with a great agency in the United States that has helped to make it easy and affordable.
 It’s an excellent way to protect yourself while you are visiting Peru.